beckypdata/DataCleaningProject/CodeBook.md

 + fBodyBodyGyroMag-kurtosis()
 + fBodyBodyGyroJerkMag-kurtosis()

-*Energy of frequency interval within the 64 bins of FFT of each window*
+*Energy of frequency interval within the 64 bins of Fast Fourier Transform of each window*

 + fBodyAcc-bandsEnergy()-1,8
 + fBodyAcc-bandsEnergy()-9,16